plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

 ```
 Indeed, the above derivation was computed by evaluating the term on
 the left, with minor editing of the result.
 The only editing required
-was to replace Agda's representation of the evidence that two strings
+was to use the smart constructor `S′` to obtain the evidence that
-are unequal (which it cannot print nor read) by equivalent calls to
+two variable names (as strings) are unequal (which it cannot print nor read).
-`_≠_`.

 Here is the result of typing two plus two with Church numerals:
 ```